-Activity/Hazard Environmental Impact (Pathway- Receptor) Likelihood Consequence Risk Risk Management Residual Risk Extreme weather conditions leading to abnormal conditions / release of potentially polluting substances Emissions to air and dispersion leading to inhalation by local human receptors and impacts on local ecological receptors.
-Respiratory irritation, illness and nuisance to local population.
-Harm to flora and fauna.
-Emissions to ground and ground water contaminating soil and/or groundwater.
-Run-off from site polluting surface water courses.
-Harm to aquatic flora and fauna and chronic effect on water quality.
-Low Medium Low The treatment process can be controlled from off-site locations in the event of the site being inaccessible due to extreme weather e.g. snow, flooding.
-Storage tanks for potentially polluting substances have been designed to relevant industry standards at the time of construction.
-Lightning protection is installed at relevant locations to protect assets from lightning strike.
+Activity/Hazard Environmental Impact (Pathway- Receptor) Likelihood Consequence Risk Risk Management Residual Risk Harm to aquatic flora and fauna and chronic effect on water quality.
 Potentially polluting substance are stored in accordance with MSDS requirements and away from sensitive receptors.
 Follow site Incident Response Plan and inform relevant authorities.
 Take appropriate corrective and preventative actions to minimise environmental impact.
-Low Loss of mains power leading to failure of pumps / control systems and possible leaks and escape of sludge.
+Loss of mains power leading to failure of pumps / control systems and possible leaks and escape of sludge.
 Emissions to ground and ground water of materials entering soil and/or groundwater.
 Run-off of liquids from site to surface water courses.
 Harm to aquatic flora and fauna.
-Low Medium Low Installation CHP engines are able to supply electricity to the site using biogas supplies on site.
+Low Medium Low Site CHP engine is able to supply electricity to the site using biogas supplies on site.
 Standby generators provide back-up power / contingency plans to provide power to critical operations in the event of an electrical outage.
 Failsafe systems in place to ensure sludge remains in situ in the event of a loss of power and that systems are promptly returned into operation.
-Low

-Activity/Hazard Environmental Impact (Pathway- Receptor) Likelihood Consequence Risk Risk Management Residual Risk Site wide drainage system linked to main sewage works in the event of a spillage.
-Vandalism Damage to plant or equipment on site due to unauthorized access to the site.
+Site wide drainage system linked to main sewage works in the event of a spillage.
+Low Vandalism Damage to plant or equipment on site due to unauthorized access to the site.
 Low Medium Low Site accessed restricted at all times, including electronically controlled gates and 2 metre fencing.
 CCTV present at site.
 Low During normal operating hours, there is a culture of challenge around non-staff on site